Last updated: 17/01/2023

 You have the right to lodge a complaint with a supervisory authority or with our Data Protection Officer, as described in section 4.11 below.

-You have the right to take legal action against a controller or processor where you consider that any of your rights have been infringed as a result of your personal data being processed in a way that does not comply with the GDPR.
+You have the right to take legal action against a controller or processor where you consider that any of your rights have been infringed as a result of your personal data being processed in a way that does not comply with UK data protection law.
 You also have the right to take legal action against the supervisory authority if they do not handle your complaint in an appropriate or timely manner.

 The details for each of these contacts are: